anshu0612/data_engineering/section3_system_design/README.md

 - Web application is visited by millions of people every day and data generated in petabyte scale
 - Images can be upto 1MB in size and in format supported by AWS S3.
 - Company expected low-latency of data processing
-- Company's customer data stored in S3 bucker (see `reference data` in the diagram) for querying
+- Company's customers data stored in S3 bucket (see `reference data` in the diagram) for querying
 - Company has dozens of teams and for security the company has role-based access to the stored data

 ### Extra insights